manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example fragment_size -->
 #### fragment_size
-`fragment_size` sets maximum snippet size in symbols.
-Can be global or per-field.
+`fragment_size` sets the maximum snippet size in symbols.
+It can be global or per-field.
 Per-field options override global options.
-Optional, default is 256.
-Works similar to `limit` option.
+This is optional, with a default value of 256.
+It works similarly to the `limit` option.

 <!-- intro -->
 ##### JSON: